serlo/api.serlo.org/README.md

 Interrupt the `yarn start` command to stop the dev server and run `yarn stop:redis` to stop Redis.

+### Generate and open API reference

+You can locally create a documentation for the whole source code by running `yarn doc`.
+Afterwards you can open the documentation by opening `docs/index.html`.

+By using `yarn doc --watch` the documentation is recreated whenever you make changes in the source code.
+This is ideal when you document the source code.
+Behind the scenes we use [typedoc](https://typedoc.org/).
+See also [jsdoc](https://jsdoc.app/) for a documentation how to add documentation comments into the source code. typedoc has also a site where they list [all supported documentation tags and formats](https://typedoc.org/guides/doccomments/).

 ### Repository structure

 - `__fixtures__` contains test data (used by both unit and contract tests).